temporalio/reference-app-orders-go/docs/run-basic.md

 # Running the OMS Locally

-Follow these instructions to run the OMS locally, using the Temporal Service provided that the `temporal` command.
+Follow these instructions to run the OMS locally, using the Temporal Service provided by the `temporal server start-dev` command.
 This is an expanded version of the instructions found in the _Quickstart_ section of the top-level README file.

 ### Start the Temporal Service